 Flocking Quality: Off or Low

-The world of Halo Infinite is filled with creatures and birds in the sky that making it immersive.
+The world of Halo Infinite is filled with creatures and birds in the sky making it immersive.
 I’d recommend turning this Halo Infinite setting Off in multiplayer and low in the campaign for best performance.

 ASYNC Compute: Enabled